What’s behind feeling lost and out of sorts? You know, that emotional state you’re in where you feel your life’s out of order.

 When we feel out of sorts, it feels like something is tugging on our psyche.
 It feels like our mind is going in one direction but is being pulled by some other force in a different direction.
 Feelings don’t lie.
 This is exactly what’s happening.

-When you are feeling lost and out of sorts, your mind is simply trying to direct your attention to things that are more important and than what you’re doing now.
+When you’re feeling lost, and out of sorts, your mind is simply trying to direct your attention to things that are more important than what you’re doing now.

-It’s the same as when a parent is trying to work but a child tugs at him repeatedly asking for candy.
+It’s the same as when a parent is trying to work, but a child tugs at them, repeatedly asking for candy.
 The parent finds it disturbing and can’t fully focus on the job at hand.

 Below are the common reasons behind feeling lost and out of sorts: